619cip/claim-free-games-bot/README.md

 - test_mode : True = headless mode is off | False = headless mode is on (headless mode on hides the whole process of adding to cart etc) **headless mode on is detected as of 3/16/24, do not use**
 - timeout : default time in seconds to find a web element before throwing an exception (recommended to have a higher number for slower computers min: 1 max: 60)

+## Issues
+Make sure to always test run the exe (including the shortcut) before actually relying on it upon system bootup.
+Some issues can occur like anti virus protection blocking the exe or Google security verification.
+If there's a game that is written in the **game_log.txt** file but have not claimed it, then deleting the id content can help.